-Your insurance provider may cover some of the expense.
+It is likely that your insurance provider will cover some of the expense if you have a relevant diagnosis.
 Sentier Psychotherapy provides out-of-network services with all major insurance providers.
 Please see list of out-of-network insurance questions.
 Your therapist can work with you on this during your Group Intake.

 Your therapist takes confidentiality seriously.
 Every group member is required to sign an agreement to keep conversations from group time private.
 Group members are not to share names of others in the group or content from group discussion with people outside of the group.
 These rules are in place in order to create a safe environment in which people feel comfortable sharing their thoughts and experiences.